 That the GLE’s interior isn’t quite as well screwed together as an Audi probably won’t worry you too much - it’s far more interesting in its design

 Every Mercedes GLE comes with Mercedes’s latest MBUX infotainment system.
-It consists of two 12.3-inch screens, the left dealing with the driver’s instruments and trip computer, the right with the car’s infotainment.
+It consists of two 12.3-inch screens, the right dealing with the driver’s instruments and trip computer, the left with the car’s infotainment.

-The left hand screen is controlled using the left hand set of buttons on the car’s multifunction steering wheel, while the right hand screen can be controlled using touch or a control pad and menu shortcut buttons on the centre console between the front passengers.
+The right-hand screen is controlled using the right-hand set of buttons on the car’s multifunction steering wheel, while the left screen can be controlled using touch or a control pad and menu shortcut buttons on the centre console between the front passengers.